 Feeding: Leopard geckos will eat everyday, sometimes lots and other times not so much.
 Offer a range of insects to ensure they are getting a range of nutrients and dust them with calcium supplements and vitamin and mineral supplements.
-Ask in store for more details or call us 01865 372200.

 Cleaning: Leopard geckos tend to use one area as a toilet.
 Spot clean this daily and clean the whole vivarium every 4-6 weeks – don’t forget to use a reptile safe disinfectant.
 Water bowls need to be cleaned daily.